ZeaInc/zea-plugin-template/README.md

-# Zea Kinematics

-Kinematic Operators for the Zea Engine.
+# About the MyPlugin

+MyPlugin is so awesome, you gotta try it...

+## Getting Started